Akashijk/Prompt-Tool/README.md

     *   Scan your entire project to find unused wildcard files that can be archived or deleted.
     *   **Dependency Graph:** View a visual graph of how wildcards depend on each other to better understand your prompt structure.
     *   **Interactive Validator:** Scan all files for errors (e.g., a `requires` clause pointing to a non-existent value).
 Double-click an error to jump directly to the problematic file and choice, or right-click to fix common issues automatically.
-    *   **AI Assistant:** Use AI to suggest new choices, automatically add tags, refine choices with weights and requirements, fix grammar, or check for compatibility between two files.
+    *   **AI Assistant:** Use AI to suggest new choices, automatically add tags, refine choices with metadata, fix grammar, or check for compatibility between two files.
 *   **SFW/NSFW Workflows:** Keep your SFW and NSFW content completely separate.
 The app dynamically switches template, wildcard, and system prompt directories.
 *   **Customizable System Prompts:** Edit the underlying instructions given to the AI for enhancement and variations to tailor its output to your needs.
+*   **Comprehensive History Viewer:**
-*   **History Viewer:** Browse, search, and reuse all your past enhanced prompts.
-Tracks which template was used for each generation, allows you to mark favorites, and even edit prompts directly in the history view.
+    *   Browse, search, and reuse all your past enhanced prompts.
-*   **Image Interrogator:** Generate a detailed prompt from an image using a local multimodal model (like LLaVA).
+    *   Tracks which template was used for each generation.
+    *   View generated images with pagination and full generation parameters.
+    *   Mark entries and individual images as favorites.
+    *   Set cover images for history entries for easier browsing.
+    *   Regenerate images or prompts directly from history.
+    *   Edit prompts directly in the history view.
-*   **Direct Image Generation:** Generate an image directly from an enhanced prompt using a local InvokeAI server (v3+).
+*   **Direct Image Generation (InvokeAI):** Generate an image directly from any prompt using a local InvokeAI server (v3+).
 Select your main model, LoRAs, and other parameters for full creative control.
-*   **Prompt Evolver & Conceptual Breeding:** A dedicated window for "breeding" new prompts.
-Select two or more "parent" prompts from your history, and a more advanced AI will deconstruct their core concepts (subject, style, mood) to generate unique, creative "child" prompts.
-The UI has been completely overhauled with selectable, word-wrapping prompt cards for a superior user experience.
 *   **Seed Management:** Easily switch between a fixed seed for reproducible results and random seeds for variety.
 *   **Modern UI:** Features a clean, modern interface with light and dark themes and adjustable font sizes.
 *   **Resource Management:** Automatically unloads AI models from VRAM when they are no longer in use by any window, helping to manage system resources efficiently.